Chief Executive - David Liley

 will@healthwatchbrightonandhove.co.uk

 Clary worked for over 20 years as a costume and personal stylist, working in TV, theatre, commercials, and as a personal stylist.
-During this time, Clary studied Psychology at the Open University and has recently started an MSc in Health Psychology.
+As a mature student, Clary completed a BSc in Psychology and is currently studying an MSc in Health Psychology.

-Clary joined Healthwatch as a volunteer and, in February 2022, came on board as a member of staff.
+Clary joined Healthwatch as a volunteer and, in February 2022, came on board as a staff member.
+In February 2023, she was promoted to the role of Project Coordinator.

 Work with us